-Now it is a bustling work a day town – busy with fishing, and with a population swollen by tourists in the summer.
-This slipway is widely used by the pleasure boat crowd, but beside it is the statue commemorating the landing site of William of Orange, so momentous landings have occurred here.
+Now it is a busy work a day town, busy with fishing, with a population swollen by tourists in the summer.
+This slipway is widely used by the pleasure boat crowd, but beside it is the statue commemorating the landing site of William of Orange, so momentous landing have occurred here.
 Another memory of adventure on the high seas is symbolised by the floating copy of the ‘Golden Hind’ now a visitor’s attraction beside this slipway.

 This painting is exploring peripheral vision.

 William Prince of Orange (afterwards King William III of Great Britain & Ireland) landed in Brixham, with his mainly Dutch army, on 5 November 1688 during the Glorious Revolution, and issued his famous declaration, “The Liberties of England and The Protestant Religion I Will Maintain”.